-2) Thyroid dysfunction is fairly common and affects almost 1% of women.
-According to The Thyroid Foundation of America, there are as many as 8 million women in America with untreated thyroid disorders.
+According to The Thyroid Foundation of America, there are as many as 8 million women in America with untreated thyroid disorders (about 1% of women).
 For those of reproductive age, infertility or miscarriage may be the first sign that something is wrong.
-In this blog we will discuss the impact of hypothyroidism (the most common thyroid disorder) on female reproductive function.

 3) What are the symptoms of hypothyroidism?
 The slowed-down metabolism associated with hypothyroidism can manifest as fatigue, dry skin, constipation, heavier periods, weight gain, decrease in appetite, lethargy, depression, cold intolerance, or muscle aches.